Skip to main content

 Specifics: The internal regulations of each ADR body lay down the deadlines for the submission of complaints.
 It cannot be shorter than one year since the consumer unsuccessfully complained to the trader for the first time.

-The Ombudsman of the Polish Bank Association publishes its decisions in an anonymized way.
+The Ombudsman of the Polish Bank Association publishes its decisions in an anonymised way.

 Alternative dispute resolution bodies: In Portugal, there are specialised ADR bodies for:

-In addition, there are ADR bodies that cover the following regions: Algarve, Braga, Coimbra, Lisbon, Madeira (Behörde), Porto and Vale do Ave.
+In addition, there are ADR bodies that cover the following regions: Algarve, Coimbra, Lisbon, Madeira (public authority), Porto and Vale do Ave.

 If there is no specialised or regional ADR body, consumers can file a complaint at the Centro Nacional de Informação e Arbitragem de Conflitos de Consumo.

-Finally, there is another general ADR body at the Autonomous University of Lisbon (Centro de Arbitragem da Universidade Autónoma de Lisboa).
-It can manage any dispute between consumers and traders irrespective of the region.
+Finally, there is another general ADR body at the Autonomous University of Lisbon (Centro de Arbitragem da Universidade Autónoma de Lisboa) that can manage any dispute between consumers and traders irrespective of the region.

-Language(s): In general, ADR proceedings are held in Portuguese.
+Languages: In general, ADR proceedings are held in Portuguese.
 However, the general ADR body at the Autonomous University of Lisbon conducts proceedings also in German, English, French and Spanish.
-The ADR body of the Algarve offers proceedings also in English, French and Spanish.
+The ADR body of the Algarve and Porto offer proceedings also in English, French and Spanish.

 Obligatory trader participation: Traders are obliged to take part in ADR procedures, except that the value of the dispute exceeds 5000 EUR.
-Participation is also obligatory for suppliers of certain public services suppliers (for example water, electricity and gas suppliers as well as providers of electronic communications and postal services).
+Participation is also obligatory for certain public services suppliers (for example water, electricity and gas suppliers, as well as providers of electronic communications and postal services).

-Outcome: Some ADR bodies offer mediation and arbitration procedures.
-Solutions proposed in mediation procedures become binding only if consumers and traders accept them.
+Outcome: Some ADR bodies offer conciliation and arbitration procedures.
+Solutions proposed in conciliation procedures become binding only if consumers and traders accept them.
 Decisions issued in arbitration procedures, however, are binding for both parties and have the same effects as a judicial decision.

-If consumers are not satisfied with an arbitration decision, they can take recourse to the competent court of first instance.
+If consumers are not satisfied with an conciliation decision, they can take recourse to the competent court of first instance.

-Alternative dispute resolution bodies: There is one recognized ADR entity in the Non-Banking Financial Field, e. g. insurance and investments.
+Alternative dispute resolution bodies: There is one recognized ADR body in the Non-Banking Financial Field, e. g. insurance and investments.

 In addition, there is the National Authority for Consumer Protection.
 Consumers from every EU member country can appeal this ADR body, the sole condition being that the trader is located in Romania.

-Costs: The procedure is free of charge for both the consumer and the trader.
+Costs: The procedure before the National Authority for Consumer Protection is free of charge for both the consumer and the trader.

 Outcome: The ADR body proposes a solution.
 Neither party is bound by the proposal.
 If the trader declines the proposal, the ADR body informs the consumer about the next legal steps he may take to enforce his claim.